sevenlayermedia/fdmsafetyservices/wp-content/plugins/sucuri-scanner/readme.txt

 Daniel is no longer maintaining the Sucuri plugin at GoDaddy.
 We have transferred it to a dedicated team to maintain and improve it.

 == Changelog ==
+= 1.9.6 =
+* Added support for filters in the audit logs
+* Updated messaging for infected sites

 = 1.9.5 =
 * Updated how the allow PHP files are handled in the integrity tool